Alaska Air Group (ALK) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from Alaska Air Group as it approaches its next earnings release.
+Wall Street will be looking for positivity from Alaska Air Group as it approaches its next earnings report date.
 On that day, Alaska Air Group is projected to report earnings of $2.49 per share, which would represent year-over-year growth of 13.7%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.77 billion, up 4.08% from the year-ago period.

-ALK's full-year Zacks Consensus Estimates are calling for earnings of $6.30 per share and revenue of $10.49 billion.
-These results would represent year-over-year changes of +44.83% and +8.8%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.30 per share and revenue of $10.49 billion, which would represent changes of +44.83% and +8.8%, respectively, from the prior year.

-Any recent changes to analyst estimates for Alaska Air Group should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Alaska Air Group.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.14% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.14% higher within the past month.
 Alaska Air Group is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Alaska Air Group is currently trading at a Forward P/E ratio of 7.16.
-This valuation marks a discount compared to its industry's average Forward P/E of 8.72.
+Looking at its valuation, Alaska Air Group is holding a Forward P/E ratio of 7.13.
+For comparison, its industry has an average Forward P/E of 10.07, which means Alaska Air Group is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.